Second Brundtland cabinet

 Brundtland's Second Cabinet was a minority, Labour Government of Norway.
 It succeeded the Conservative Willoch's Second Cabinet, and sat between 9 May 1986 and 16 October 1989.
 It was replaced by the Conservative/Centre/Christian Democrat cabinet Syse after the 1989 election.
 The cabinet was historic in that 8 of the 18 members were female, to then the highest female share in a government ever in the world.

+Cabinet members

 Brundtland's cabinet had the following composition.

-Cabinet members